AraminaLiu/Comp-543-A6/README.md

 hidden state be 1,000 activations, you should make it consist of 500 activations.
 Once you have made these modifications, run the resulting code for the full 10,000 iterations, and copy and paste the output for the last 20 iterations, plus the message that you added in Task 1, into your turnin document.
-I personally found that adding time-warping in this way increased the average number of correctly classified documents per batch to nearly 90 out of 100.
+I personally found that adding time-warping in this way increased the average number of correctly classified documents per batch to nearly 90 out of 100.
 I think that this accuracy is quite impressive;
 perhaps as good as a human could do.

 2.4 Task 3: Implementing a Feed-Forward Network